Welcome to the Summer Blogger Challenge: Creating with Beads.

 A yard globe, also known as a garden globe, gazing ball, lawn ball, garden ball, gazing globe, mirror ball, chrome ball, or orb, is most time colorful, glitzy and a sphere.

 I purchased this 6″ Styrofoam ball and the beads.

 There were more of the filler beads, silver, and clear so those are added more often than the bigger colored beads.

 I think adding the beads took about 2 – 3 hours total.

 I added mine to a pot but a stand would really be pretty too.

-Now its time to visit the other amazing bloggers participating in this Garden Stencil Launch.
-You will be inspired.
+Now its time to visit the other amazing bloggers participating in this Summer Bead Challenge.